-Section 11.
-Sections I through 10, and 12 of this Article shall not be applicable to employees whose injuries are within the scope of either Act 193 of 1935, P.L.
+Section 9.
+Sections 1 through 8, 10 and 13 of this Article shall not be applicable to employees whose injuries are within the scope of either Act 193 of 1935, P.L.
 477, as amended, or Act 632 of 1959, P.L.
 1718, as amended.

-Section 12.
-An employee who is disabled due to a recurrence of a work-related injury after three years from the date the injury occurred, or before three years if the leave entitlement in Section 1 has been depleted, shall be entitled to use accumulated leave and injury leave without pay while disabled for a period of up to 12 weeks.
+Section 10.
+An employee who is disabled due to a recurrence of a work-related injury after three years from the date the injury occurred, or before three years if the leave entitlement in Section 1.a. has been depleted, shall be entitled to use accumulated leave and injury leave without pay while disabled for a period of up to 12 weeks.
 To be eligible to use injury leave without pay, the employee must have been at work at least 1250 hours within the previous 12 months.
 The 12 week period will be reduced by any other leave used within the previous 12 months that was designated as leave under the provisions of the Family and Medical Leave Act.
 If only accumulated leave is used, it may be used beyond 12 weeks until exhausted or until the disability ceases, whichever occurs sooner.
-While using accumulated leave, the leave will be charged and paid in accordance with Section 1.
+While using accumulated leave, the leave will be charged and paid in accordance with Section 1.a.

-Section 13.
-It is understood by both parties that the provisions of this Article are consistent with the Family and Medical Leave Act of 1993, USC Section 2601 et seq. and that leave granted in accordance with Sections 1 and 12, shall be designated as leave under the provisions of the Act.
+Section 11.
+It is understood by both parties that the provisions of this Article are consistent with the Family and Medical Leave Act of 1993, USC Section 2601 et seq. and that leave granted in accordance with Sections 1 and 10 shall be designated as leave under the provisions of the Act.

-Section 14.
+Section 12.
 It is understood by both parties that the provisions of this Article are consistent with the Americans with Disabilities Act.